How to Support Your Pet’s Wellbeing and Comfort

 Selecting a pet that matches your lifestyle is the foundation of successful pet ownership.

-Different breeds and species have vastly different needs.
+Different breeds and species have very different requirements.

-A high-energy border collie requires hours of exercise daily, while a cat might be content with indoor play sessions.
+A high-energy dog like a border collie may need hours of daily exercise and constant engagement, while a cat or lower-energy pet might be content with indoor play and a more relaxed routine.

 Research Breed Characteristics